sws144/quant-trading/P1-AnalyzeTrades/README.md

     1. if updating python, need to manually remove virtual environment first
 1. **run tests** including `pytest` and `flask run` and `docker build...` below
 1. **save work as ipynb and html** by
+    1. Run key .py files and export to jupyter notebooks
+    1. Optionally:
         1. Saving jupyter interactive to original mlflow
         1. Copying run to repo
         1. and then use Anaconda -> JupyterLab -> save as HTML
+1. **For releases per Azure Boards** in GitHub, create a new release

 ### MLFlow & Virtual Env Update